Free-form Design of Discrete Architectural Surfaces by use of Circle Packing: Overview of discrete conformal surface geometry

-In this study, we consider surfaces that are triangulated meshes.
 An abstract triangulated mesh (a mesh, for short) is composed of the set $\mathcal{V}$ of vertices, the set $\mathcal{E}$ of edges, and the set $\mathcal{F}$ of triangular faces.
 Here, we have architectural surfaces composed of triangular panels (faces) in mind.
 The edge connecting two vertices $i,j\in \mathcal{V}$ is denoted by $e_{ij}$, and the face formed by three vertices $i$, $j$, and $k$ is denoted by $f_{ijk}$.
 As we are modelling surfaces, we always assume that the neighbourhood of each vertex is homeomorphic to the plane or the half-plane, and each edge is contained in at most two faces.
 An edge is said to be \emph{interior} (resp. \emph{boundary}) if it is contained in two faces (resp. a single face).
 The set of boundary edges is denoted by $\mathcal{E}_{\textrm{bd}}$.
 The vertices contained in boundary edges are called \emph{boundary vertices}, and the set of boundary vertices is denoted by $\mathcal{V}_{\textrm{bd}}$.

 A mesh is a combinatorial object and retains only the topology of the surface; that is, no information on lengths, areas, vertex positions are associated.
 The information on sizes can be bestowed by edge lengths $\ell: \mathcal{E}\to \R_{\ge 0}$; an assignment of non-negative number $\ell(e_{ij})=l_{ij}$ for each edge $e_{ij}$.
 Since faces are triangles, we demand the edge lengths to satisfy the triangular inequality $l_{ij} + l_{jk} > l_{ik}$ for any face $f_{ijk}$.
 In this case, we say the edge lengths $\{l_{ij}\}$ define a \emph{discrete Riemannian metric} (a metric, for short) on a mesh.
-Note that the edge lengths completely determine the shapes of the triangle faces, but not the dihedral angles between them (see \reffig{Fig:house}).
+Note that the edge lengths completely determine the shapes of the triangle faces, but not the dihedral angles between them; one may build more than one surfaces with the same set of panels (see \reffig{Fig:house}).

 The Gaussian curvature at a vertex quantifies the deviation of the neighbourhood of the vertex from a plane.
 There are several (non-equivalent) definitions of Gaussian curvatures for a mesh with a metric.
 In this paper, we adopt the angle defect as their definition.
 Namely, the Gaussian curvature $K_i$ at vertex $i$ is defined as follows: